sarahaboudalal/curriculum-backend-getting-started-nodejs/README.md

 1. Installing Node.js
 2. Creating our first Node.js server

-In the last module we got to know more about Node.js history and how it works, now let's go ahead and create our first Node.js server it's very simple!
+In the last module, we familiarized ourselves with Node.js history and how it works.
+Now, let's go ahead and create our first Node.js server -- it'll be simple!

 To be able to run Node.js code we need to make sure that we have Node.js installed on our local machine so please first follow these installation steps depending on your OS before we get started.